 Free things to do in Milan?
 Yes, you can!

 I get a bit annoyed when I hear the reasons why people don’t like Milan.
-Normally, it has to do with the cost, but many money saving tricks just require a bit of common sense!
+Normally, people call it an expensive city, but many money-saving tricks just require a bit of common sense!

 Yes, the food can be overpriced and disgusting – but there are plenty of affordable options, including my five favourite trattoria.
 Yes, taxis are extortionately expensive – but there’s no need to take them, with an excellent bike sharing and public transport system.